dylan-lang/opendylan/documentation/intro-dylan/source/expressions-variables.rst

 As long as one or more variables refer to an object, it continues to exist.
-However, as soon as the last reference either goes out of scope or gets rebound, the object becomes :term:`garbage`.
+However, as soon as the last reference either goes out of scope or gets rebound, the object becomes garbage.
-Since there's no way that the program could ever refer to the object again, the :term:`garbage collector` feels free to reuse the memory which once held it.
+Since there's no way that the program could ever refer to the object again, the garbage collector is free to reuse the memory which once held it.

 Note that Dylan variables *must* be bound to a